How To Calculate Project Burn Rate in Professional Services

 Projected Effort + Projected Expenses = Projected Burn

-- This includes the total time worked, as captured by timesheet data, plus the value of the remaining resourcing required to complete the project.
+- Projected Effort: This includes the total time worked, as captured by timesheet data, plus the value of the remaining resourcing required to complete the project.

-At Projectworks, we recognize the importance of understanding and tracking a project’s burn rate, and we bring it front and center by giving you the flexibility to view your cash burn rate in many forms.
+At Projectworks, we recognize the importance of understanding and tracking a project’s burn rate, and we bring it front and center by giving you the flexibility to view your budget burn rate in many forms.
+If you're interested in seeing our software in action, book a demo today.

 Gross burn rate